thaylan77/thaylan77/README.md

 Hi, I'm [Thaylã Cavalcante](https://www.instagram.com/thayranossauro/), a Full Stack Developer 🚀 from Brazil.
 Currently, I am the system analyst 🙍🏽‍♂️ at [Socel Caminhões](http://www.soceliveco.com.br/) and recently graduated in Information System at [Potiguar University](https://www.unp.br/).
 Besides programming, I like to eat, to travel and to play video games.

-**Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on something cool :wink:;
-- 🌱 I’m currently learning JavaScript and Flutter;
+- 💼 any freelance work? do reach, [email](mailto:thaylancavalcante@gmail.com) :)
-- 💬 Ask me about anything, I'd be happy to help;
+- 💬 ask me about anything, i am happy to help;

 **languages and tools:**